 - A rare 11-inch bowl in Dugan's Farmyard pattern sold on eBay for more than $3,800.
 It was in perfect condition.

 - Retailers like CarnivalGlass.com regularly sell pieces in the range of $35 to $85.
 These are smaller vases, bowls, plates, and some serving pieces.

 Because there are so many patterns, colors, and types of carnival glass on the market, there are a number of factors that can affect the value of an individual piece.
 In general, the rarer the item and the better its condition, the more it will be worth.
 Consider the following as you examine a piece.

 Manufacturers made everything from tiny figurines to huge serving sets out of carnival glass but in general, the more useful an item is in today's world, the more value it has.
 Obviously, there are many exceptions when it comes to rare pieces, but things like vases, pitchers, bowls, and platters are highly valued.
 Additionally, items in a complete set, such as drink or berry serving sets, are among the most valuable.

 Many factories created the same type of item in the same pattern in different sizes.
 If all other factors are equal, larger sizes tend to be more valuable.
-For instance, a six-inch Northwood Tree Trunk vase in amethyst sold recently on eBay for about $80.
-An almost 15-inch example in the same pattern and color sold for over $1,500.
+For instance, a six-inch Northwood Tree Trunk vase in amethyst sold recently on eBay for about $46.
+A 12-inch example in the same pattern and color sold for almost $1,000.

 Collectors Weekly reports manufacturers began creating iridescent glass in 1907, so the oldest pieces are from this era.
 The glass is still made today, but pieces dating from before 1940 are the most valuable.